noahgift/cloud-data-analysis-at-scale/topics/continuous-delivery.md

 The following is a `buildspec.yml` file you can paste it.
 You create the file with AWS Cloud9 by typing:  `touch buildspec.yml` then editing.

+*NOTE: Something like the following  ```aws s3 sync public/ s3://hugo-duke-jan23/ --region us-east-1 --delete``` is an effective and explict way to deploy if `hugo deploy` is not working properly*

 ```bash
 version: 0.2